 Faculty are appointed as liaisons on both campuses to serve as resources to both faculty or students who seek to file a grievance.
 Graduate students interested in filing a grievance are also encouraged to speak with the chair(s) of the Graduate Student Association or other of its officers to seek advice regarding the grievance procedure.
-The name and e-mail address for the faculty liaisons and GSA co-chairs may be obtained from the Graduate School office or on the Graduate Student Canvas Resource page.
+The name and e-mail address for the faculty liaisons and GSA co-chairs may be obtained from the Biomedical Graduate Program Office or on the All Biomedical Graduate Student Canvas Resource page.